-Priority: Multi-modal Transportation
+Priority: Multi-Modal Transportation

-- 1. Coordinated successfully with Caltrans to secure \$3 million through the Active Transportation Program SB 1 Augmentation grant program for the Puente Creek Bike Trail. - 2.
-Developed an itinerary and logistics for a Wheels and Water Bike tour to highlight the County's active transportation facilities and local water management strategies and initiatives, and conducted a dry run of the tour with County employees. - 3.
-Negotiated a task order and issued notice to proceed for a consultant to develop a Project Design Concept report for a complete Streets project on Rosemead Boulevard. - 4.
-Assisted Department of Beaches and Harbors staff in siting Bike share facilities in Marina del Rey.
-Coordinated with the Los Angeles County Metropolitan Transportation Authority to identify potential bike share facility site locations in unincorporated East Los Angeles and provide guidance on permit requirements. - 5.
-Advertised construction contract for Florence Metro Blue Line Station Bikeway Access Improvements (August 17, 2017). - 6.
-Advertised construction contract for Vermont Avenue Bike Lane (September 19, 2017). - 7.
-Awarded construction contract for Eastside Light Rail Bike Interface (September 6, 2017). - 8.
-Awarded construction contract for Charter Oak Bikeway Access Improvements (September 18, 2017).
+- 1. Developed an updated itinerary and logistics for a Wheels and Water Bike tour to highlight the County's active transportation facilities and local water management strategies and initiatives for future tours. - 2.
+Negotiated a tast order and issued notice to proceed for a consultant to develop a Project Design Concept report for a Complete Streets project on Rosemead Boulevard. - 3.
+Continued coordination with the Los Angeles County Metropolitan Transportation Authority to identify potential bike share facility site locations in unincorporated East Los Angeles and provide guidance on permit requirements. - 4.
+Awarded construction contract for Florence Metro Blue Line Station Bikeway Access Improvements (October 27, 2017). - 5.
+Awarded construction contract for Vermont Avenue Bike Lane (December 14, 2017). - 6.
+Applied for (October 19, 2017) and was awarded (December 15, 2017) \$325,000 in Senate Bill 1 (SB1) Sustainable Communities grant funding for the East San Gabriel Valley Active Transportation Plan. - 7.
+In coordination with Los Angeles County Metropolitan Transportation Authority and Southern California Association of Governments to secure two Active Transportation Program SB1 Augmentation grants for the Marvin Braude Beach Trail Gap Closure (\$2,936,000) and Temple Avenue Complete Streets (\$1,847,000) projects.
+Anticipate California Transportation Commission's approval of award in January 2018. - 8.
+Assisted the Chief Executive Office in conjunction with the Healthy Design Workgroup and private housing developers to complete and submit 4 Affordable Housing and Sustainable Communities grant applications.